Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ## Specific guidelines

-* When a diagnosis is ruled out based on clinical judgment, the `.verificationStatus` is set to _refuted_.
 * When the condition is resolved (i.e. the patient no longer experiences it), the `.clinicalStatus` is set to _inactive_ and the `.abatement[x]` is included.
 * Diagnosis concepts are mapped in both zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles.
-However, the concepts _Comment_ (NL-CM:5.6.11) and _Condition_ (NL-CM:5.6.10) are mapped only in zib-ConditionAndDiagnosis.
+However, the concepts _MethodOfConfirmation_ (NL-CM:5.6.5), _Comment_ (NL-CM:5.6.11), and _Condition_ (NL-CM:5.6.10) are mapped only in zib-ConditionAndDiagnosis.
 Conversely, the concepts in the _Reason_ container (NL-CM:5.6.13), _IsComplication_ (NL-CM:5.6.12), _AnatomicalLocation_ (NL-CM:5.6.9), and _DiagnosisStatus_ (NL-CM:5.6.4) are mapped only in zib-ConditionAndDiagnosis-ClinicalImpression.
+* When a diagnosis is ruled out based on clinical judgment, the `.verificationStatus` is set to _refuted_.
 * When a single diagnosis is refuted and replaced by another, the `extension:condition-occurredFollowing` is included in the new zib-ConditionAndDiagnosis instance to reference the refuted diagnosis.
 This creates a clear, traceable sequence between the diagnosis instances.
+* When two or more differential diagnoses are added, multiple zib-ConditionAndDiagnosis instances are created, one for each differential diagnosis,  as well as a single instance of zib-ConditionAndDiagnosis-ClinicalImpression.
+In this ClinicalImpression `.problem` references the differential diagnoses, while `.finding` includes their names (DiagnosisName).
+If additional differential diagnoses are added later, new zib-ConditionAndDiagnosis instances are created accordingly, and one zib-ConditionAndDiagnosis-ClinicalImpression instance is added.
+This new ClinicalImpression again uses `.problem` and `.finding` to reference and describe the newly added differential diagnoses.
 * When a differential diagnosis is added, the `.extension:condition-related` is included in the zib-ConditionAndDiagnosis instance to reference the other related differential diagnoses.
 This establishes a link between them.
 * When a differential diagnosis is refuted, the `.extension:condition-ruledOut` is included in the remaining differential diagnoses to indicate the refuted diagnosis.
+* TODO Symptom uitsluiten en aflsuiten

 ## General example of clinical flow with 4 moments of recordings